Consumer Advocate Network is a 501(c)(3) established in Washington, DC in 2003

 Monique Townsend

-Resources Specialist
+CAN Advocate and Resources Specialist

 Monique Townsend is CAN’s Resources Specialist.
 She joined CAN through the organization’s partnership with the DOES Project Empowerment Program.
 This program seeks to reduce economic disparity by serving DC residents facing multiple barriers to employment.
 With decades of lived experience navigating the DC mental health system, Mrs. Townsend is highly knowledgeable about CAN’s resource networks and core agencies in DC.
 She began her internship eager to learn more about the mental health care system, share her wisdom, and develop more extensive networks with service providers.
 Mrs. Townsend has now completed a 6-month intensive training and earned her HIPAA and WRAP certifications.
 She has utilized her lived experience and training to serve countless individuals seeking support through CAN, and now holds the positions of Resource Specialist and Office Notary.
 A dedicated staff member and longtime consumer of DC mental health services, she is uniquely positioned to assist CAN consumers.
 Above all, Mrs. Townsend brings a genuine passion for helping others navigate the DC mental healthcare system alongside other DC-based resources.